Why Machine Footprint Matters When Moving Mulch or Soil

 These are places where machine footprint matters most.

-A loader, skid steer, front-mounted cart, tow cart, or mower-mounted dump attachment may get material close.
+A loader, skid steer, front-mounted cart, tow cart, mower-mounted bucket, or dump attachment may get material close.

 But close is not always enough.